My name is Patrick Honner. I teach mathematics at Brooklyn Technical High School, a large, public, specialized high school in Brooklyn, New York.

 I am a finalist for the 2014 Presidential Award for Excellence in Mathematics and Science Teaching (PAEMST).

-I am a two-time recipient of Math For America‘s Master Teacher Fellowship, and I am active in MfA’s professional community.
+I am a three-time recipient of Math For America‘s Master Teacher Fellowship, and I am active in MfA’s professional community.

 I was named runner-up for the inaugural Rosenthal Prize for Innovation in Mathematics Teaching, presented by the Museum of Mathematics.